How to Withdraw a Foreign Corporation or LLC

 For example, if you formed your LLC in Connecticut and wanted to shut down your business, you would file for dissolution in Connecticut.
 If your Connecticut LLC also conducted business in New Jersey, you would need to file for withdrawal in New Jersey as well.

-What do I need to withdraw a foreign business registration?
+How do I withdraw a foreign business registration?

 Withdrawing a foreign LLC or corporation typically involves filing a withdrawal application and paying a filing fee.
 Fees vary widely.
 For instance, it’s only $10 to withdraw an LLC or corporation in Iowa but $100 in Alabama.
 Some states have additional requirements as well.
 For instance, Utah requires clearance from the Utah Department of Revenue.